eigenlucy/Voices-In-The-Radio-PUBLIC-/README.md

-# Voices-In-The-Radio-PUBLIC-
+# Voices In The Radio
-A system agnostic guide to fine tuning openai GPT models using Conda and Docker based on the workflow used in our [Opensauce 2024](https://opensauce.com/) project "Voices in the Radio"
+A system agnostic guide to [fine tuning GPT models](https://platform.openai.com/docs/guides/fine-tuning) using Conda and Docker based on the workflow used in our [Opensauce 2024](https://opensauce.com/) project "Voices in the Radio".

 # clone/download this repo
 if you are unfamiliar with git you can simply download and unzip this repo, or [check out this guide](https://github.com/git-guides) :)

 # conda
 ## install conda
-conda is a tool for python enviroment virtualization and management. this will manage our pypi python packages and libraries for us in whatever OS we like. you can use anaconda or miniconda. [follow the install instructions for your system](https://docs.anaconda.com/free/distro-or-miniconda/).
+conda is a tool for python enviroment virtualization and management. it will handle our pypi python packages and libraries for us in whatever OS we like. you can use anaconda or miniconda. [follow the install instructions for your system](https://docs.anaconda.com/free/distro-or-miniconda/).

 ## create and activate a conda enviroment named **voices**
 create an enviroment called voices using `conda create -n voices`